| Additional Resources Accessories |

 Encourages Core Muscle Maintenance

-- Sturdy Tubular Steel Frame: The large diameter powder-coated tubular steel frame is rated to support users up to 264 lbs.
+- Sturdy Tubular Steel Frame: The large diameter powder-coated tubular steel frame is rated to support up to 264 lbs.

 - Easy to Clean: The polyurethane seat covering is waterproof and impervious to most cleaning agents, making the stool a convenient solution in environments where regular cleaning or disinfection is necessary.